Church A Day in the Life of

 The film was shot on location at the University, and around and about the City of Bath, giving an insight into student life over 40 years ago, with its de rigueur long hair, bell bottoms and skinny rib jumpers.
 Such a sound film, depicting the early 70s, is a rarity.

 It is only now, with modern digital equipment, that it has been possible to integrate the film with its synchronised sound.
-The film is directed by Jonathon White (Elect Eng 1974) and produced by Stephen Ainger (Physics 1974) with contributions from many others.
+The film is directed by Jonathan White (Elect Eng 1974) and produced by Stephen Ainger (Physics 1974) with contributions from many others.

 URB-Opening-1973

-Launch day of URB in 1973
+URB first anniversary in 1973

 Stills curtesy of: Bath In Time